The camel, king of the desert

 The Day, an exceptional forest

-The Day is a primary forest (also called "fossil") that allows us to imagine the flora that covered the region but also the mountains of Arabia or the Sahara ...
+The Day is a primary forest (also known as a "fossil" forest) that allows us to imagine the flora that covered the region, as well as the mountains of Arabia and the Sahara...
 4,000 years ago.
-More than 360 species of the most varied plants have been recorded here, which thrive in the coolness and humidity retained by the relief.
-Of course, we are not talking about an equatorial forest, but about green landscapes that contrast strongly with the rest of the country.
-Here abound jujube trees, ficus, wild olive trees, giant juniper trees (the Day juniper), strangler fig trees or dragon trees with a very particular look (also visible around Mount Arrey near Ali Sabieh).
-The rare Bankoualé palm(Livistona carinensis), visible at the bottom of the wadis that wind around this village in the Goda Mountains, is a species as rare as it is spectacular.
-Walking around this area, you can't miss this 20m tall tree, straight as an i, with a thin trunk and only a tuft of dishevelled leaves on top.
-It was only found in three sites around the world: El Mintaq in Hadramaut (Yemen), Carin (Northern Somalia) and Bankoualé.
+More than 360 species of the most varied plants have been recorded here, thriving on the cool, moist conditions retained by the relief.
+Admittedly, we're not talking about an equatorial forest here, but a verdant landscape in stark contrast to the rest of the country.
+Here, jujube trees, ficus, wild olive trees, giant junipers (the Day juniper), strangler fig trees and distinctive dragon trees (also found around Mount Arrey near Ali Sabieh) abound.
+The rare Bankoualé palm(Livistona carinensis), visible at the bottom of the wadis that wind around this village in the Goda Mountains, is as rare as it is spectacular.
+Strolling through this area, you won't be able to miss this 20 m tall tree, straight as an i, with a slender trunk, and topped only by a tuft of ruffled leaves.
+It was only found in three locations worldwide: El Mintaq in Hadramaout (Yemen), Carin (Northern Somalia) and Bankoualé.
 Now that it has disappeared from the first two sites, the Goda Mountains are its last refuge.
-There are a few hundred specimens.
+There are several hundred specimens.

 Oasis of life

-The marshy areas around Lake Abbe, the Kalo marsh, the Allols, and the Doda plain are oases of life for wildlife (birds in large numbers) and livestock.
-These areas are flooded for varying periods of time and are used as pastures for herds of goats and camels.
-In the Allols, the Hyphaena thebaica shrub (doum palm) is used to make toukoul (nomad huts) and palm wine.
+The marshy areas around Lake Abbe, the Kalo marsh, the Allols and the Doda plain are oases of life for wildlife (birds in large numbers) and livestock.
+These areas are flooded for varying lengths of time, and serve as pastures for herds of goats and dromedaries.
+The Allols are home to the Hyphaena thebaica (doum palm) shrub, used to make toukoul (nomad huts) and palm wine.

-Do not expect in Djibouti vast palm groves like in Tunisia or Yemen.
-But you can enjoy the shade of the palm trees in Dikhil (a very old palm grove) or Loyada (by the sea).
-Half of the country's total arable land is located to the east and north of Obock, in a region that is unfortunately difficult to access and not very developed.
+Don't expect vast palm groves in Djibouti, as in Tunisia or Yemen.
+But you can enjoy the shade of palm trees in Dikhil (a very old palm grove) or Loyada (by the sea).
+Half of the country's total arable land lies to the east and north of Obock, in a region that is unfortunately difficult to access and poorly developed.

 Mangroves, fragile areas

-It is a grouping of mainly woody plants, which develop in the tidal zone of the low-lying coasts of tropical regions.
-The four main areas of mangroves in Djibouti are located west of Djibouti-City, along the coast, around the Musha Islands, at Godoria (25 km north of Obock), considered the most beautiful, at Khor Angar and Ras Siyan (between Obock and the Eritrean border).
-These half-air and half-amphibious forests are essential for the underwater and island fauna (birds, crabs, rats, insects).
-The intertwining roots of the various mangrove species are an inexhaustible source of food, a popular habitat and breeding ground.
-These fragile areas must absolutely be protected, because here a good part of the underwater species are perpetuated (just like the coral reefs).
+Mangroves are a group of mainly woody plants that grow in the tidal zone of the low-lying coasts of tropical regions.
+The four main mangrove areas in Djibouti are located west of Djibouti-Ville, along the coast, around the Musha islands, in Godoria (25 km north of Obock), considered the most beautiful, in Khor Angar and Ras Siyan (between Obock and the Eritrean border).
+These half-aerial, half-amphibious forests are essential for underwater and island wildlife (birds, crabs, rats, insects).
+The intertwining roots of the various mangrove species are an inexhaustible source of food, and a prized habitat and breeding ground.
+It is vital to protect these fragile areas, as they (and the coral reefs) are home to many of the world's underwater species.

 Marine biodiversity: a treasure to be protected

-With nearly 890 animal species and 17 plant species, the seabed is exceptionally rich.
+With almost 890 animal species and 17 plant species, the seabed is exceptionally rich.
 But Djibouti, although relatively unaffected compared to other regions of the world, is not immune to the general trend.
-Approximately 40% of the oceans and seas are directly impacted by human or human-induced activities (coral bleaching, ocean warming and acidification, depletion of marine resources, pollution, etc.).
-Aware of the richness of its marine waters, the Government of Djibouti has been working for several years with development partners (notably UNDP) to implement policies and programmes to protect its marine biodiversity.
+Some 40% of the world's oceans and seas are directly impacted by human or human-induced activities (coral bleaching, ocean warming and acidification, depletion of marine resources, pollution, etc.).
+Aware of the richness of its marine waters, the Djibouti government has been working for several years with development partners (notably the UNDP) to implement policies and programs to protect its marine biodiversity.